-- It aims to achieve net zero greenhouse gas emissions from its business activities by fiscal year 2050 (including its insurance customers and financing recipients). - It will reduce greenhouse gas emissions from its business activities by 60% of the fiscal year 2015 level, and source 100% of the electricity used at its main business locations from renewable energy, by fiscal year 2030.
+- It aims to achieve net zero greenhouse gas emissions from its business activities by fiscal year 2050 (including its insurance customers, investee companies and financing recipients). - It will reduce greenhouse gas emissions from its business activities by 60% of the fiscal year 2015 level, and source 100% of the electricity used at its main business locations from renewable energy, by fiscal year 2030. - By 2030, Tokio Marine & Nichido, which handles many corporate transactions within the Group, will engage in dialogue with 200 major customers, which account for approximately 90% of GHG emissions associated with its insurance underwriting, and will raise the level of dialogue to "proposals based on identified issues" or higher with 160 or more of these companies.
+In addition, Tokio Marine & Nichido, through dialogue, will request 60 companies from among those 200 major customers that belong to high greenhouse gas emitting sectors to formulate decarbonization plans, and will not conduct business with companies among those 60 that do not have a decarbonization plan in place by 2030.